myb12/myb-stylish-watches-server/README.md

 ### Functionalities
 * Products are fetched from the MongoDB server and then rendered on the UI.
-* Products are fetched from the MongoDB server and then rendered on the UI.
 * Admin can add new Product from the client side and this will store these information to the MongoDB server.
 * Admin can delete product from the client side and the product will also be deleted from the MongoDB server.
 * Admin can see all order and can delete order this will delete the order also from MongoDB server.